The Barn Church, Kew: Internal fittings

 The lady chapel was furnished in memory of Uvedale and Cecily Lambert by their son Uvedale Lambert.
 The work was designed by Hugh Ray Easton of Cambridge, executed by Mr C Hammond of Kew and dedicated by The Venerable Charles Lambert on All Saints' Day, 2 November 1933.
 The cedar wood used was given by the Rev Gerard Hoare, Rector of Godstone, and came from one large tree blown down in the churchyard there in 1927.
 The sanctuary chairs are also made from it.
 The stained glass window in the lady chapel is a memorial to Peter Flint, churchwarden at the Barn Church for 20 years.
 It was designed in 1999 by his daughter, Christine Flint Sato.

-The panelling in the sanctuary came from Black Charles near Sevenoaks in Kent.
-Most of the new oak used in the fittings and building was cut at Stansted, Godstone, and was given by Mrs Philip Hoare.

 The pulpit, carved by Geoffrey Hoare, is a copy of that in Hereford Cathedral from which Herbert Croft, Bishop of Hereford, denounced the Puritan soldiers for misusing the cathedral in Oliver Cromwell's time.
-It was given by Mrs Geoffrey Hoare in memory of her father Sir Archer Croft.

 The plain poppy-heads of the choir-stalls came from St. Dunstan-in-the-West, Fleet Street.
 Discarded during renovations carried out there in about 1860, they were bought by Henry Gerard Hoare and presented by Hoare's Bank whose Fleet Street premises were almost opposite the church.

 The Jacobean altar rails came from Writtle Church, Essex.
 The font is a copy of that at Aldenham, Hertfordshire, and is cut in "Surrey" marble dug at South Park, Bletchingley.
-The cost of the work was defrayed by the Children's Fellowship at North Sheen.

-The lighting was fitted by Harold Willis.